Printability checklist

 A printable QR code should be checked before STL export, after slicing, and after the first physical print.

-The highest-risk items are module size, quiet zone, relief contrast, material finish, and scan environment.
+The highest-risk items are QR square size, clear border, raised height contrast, material finish, and scan environment.

 A small prototype is usually cheaper than discovering scan failure after a full production run.